ryouze/ryouze.github.io/content/projects/_index.md

 +++
 title = "Projects"
 type = "page"
-description = "A collection of my personal and professional projects, ranging from GUI applications to CLI tools and research work."
+description = "Personal and professional projects spanning cross-platform apps, developer tools, automation pipelines, and machine learning systems."
 +++

-This page showcases my software development work across a range of domains, including system utilities, programming tools, video games, machine learning research, and web development.
+This page highlights my work as a software developer, covering a broad range of domains such as system utilities, backend tooling, cross-platform applications, game development, and machine learning infrastructure.

 Projects are listed in alphabetical order, not by importance or recency.